openvnf/kube-vxlan-controller/README.md

 ## Example

-A basic example might demonstrate how to send packets from pod "a" to pod "b" provided that the pods are in different VXLAN networks.
-This would require a gateway pod being a member of both network and routes set up on "a" and "b".
-To get the example running, run the following:
+A basic use case example demonstrates how to send packets from a pod "a" to a pod "b" provided that the pods are in the different VXLAN networks.
+This would require a gateway pod being a member of the both networks and the routes set up on "a" and "b".
+To deploy the workloads for the example, run the following:

 ```
 $ kubectl apply -f example.yaml
 ```

-This creates deployments and corresponding pods "a", "b" and "gw" with VXLAN network and the corresponding network interfaces configured the following way:
+This creates deployments and the corresponding pods "a", "b" and "gw" with the VXLAN networks and the corresponding network interfaces configured the following
+way:

 - pod "a":
   - network: "vxeth0", IP: "192.168.10.2/29"